Symfony Local Web Server

 install Symfony and has support for Linux, macOS and Windows.

+The Symfony binary is developped internally at Symfony.
 If you want to report a bug or suggest a new feature, please create an issue on symfony/cli.

 The Symfony server is started once per project, so you may end up with several instances (each of them listening to a different port).
 This is the common workflow to serve a Symfony project: